danielpatterson1/Daniel-Patterson-portfolio/Work-wins.md

 ---

-### Presentation Recognition — Duplicate Payment Review (2025)
+## Presentation Recognition — Duplicate Payment Review

-I was selected to present the Duplicate Payment Review findings to the broader department (100+ attendees).
-The session covered financial exposure, root-cause analysis, dashboards, and the process improvements that helped drive a ~60% reduction in duplicates.
+Selected to present findings to a cross-functional audience of 100+ team members.
+The session covered financial exposure, root-cause analysis, dashboards, and the process improvements that drove a ~60% reduction in duplicates.

-This work was later featured in an internal company-wide recognition feature highlighting analyst contributions (2026).
+This work was later featured in an internal company-wide recognition program highlighting analyst contributions.

 ---

-### Due Diligence Initiative — Hundreds of Thousands Recovered
+## Due Diligence Initiative — Hundreds of Thousands Recovered

 **Objective**
 Independently identified a recurring pattern of stalled, unresolved balances sitting on the active worklist and built a due diligence review process to systematically work through them — self-initiated, outside of any assigned project.

 **What I Did**